What is a territorial tax and does the United States have one now?

 The current US system is a hybrid between a territorial and a worldwide system.
 The Tax Cuts and Jobs Act (TCJA) eliminated taxation of repatriated dividends but expanded taxation of income accrued within CFCs.
 The current system can be characterized as a territorial system for normal returns from foreign investment, defined in the US tax law as return of up to 10 percent on tangible assets, because these returns face no US corporate income tax.
 The result is that US companies investing overseas and foreign-resident companies from countries with territorial systems both pay only the local corporate income tax rate in countries where they place physical capital assets.
 In addition, US companies no longer have an incentive to avoid US taxation by contracting production to locally owned firms, as they would under worldwide taxation.

 The new tax law, however, departs from territorial taxation in its treatment of intangible profits, which represent the bulk of profits for some of the largest US multinational corporations.
 Because TCJA eliminated the tax on repatriated dividends, it increased the rewards for income shifting: profits now not only accrue tax-free overseas, but are also tax-free when brought back to the US parent.
 To counter this, TCJA included GILTI, the tax on global intangible low-taxed income.
-A low-rate tax on intangible profits as they accrue will reduce the incentive to shift these profits out of the United States.
+This low-rate tax on intangible profits as they accrue reduces the incentive to shift these profits out of the United States.

 Finally, the new tax law retains the long-standing rules in subpart F for taxing the passive income US firms accrue within their foreign affiliates.
 These rules, and similar rules in other countries, have long been viewed as a needed backstop to prevent base erosion in territorial systems.